 Wide windows and a love of lush, generous drapery mean you might be expanding a standard curtain or narrow panel of fabric.
-One way to do that is to sew two or more curtain panels together.
-The exercise is more painstaking than complicated, but take your time so that the finished product lies flat and any patterns in the panels are matched.
+One way to do this is to sew two or more curtain panels together.
+The exercise is more painstaking than complicated, but take your time so the finished product lies flat and any patterns in the panels are matched.
 While an ambitious seamstress could whip up this project by hand, a sewing machine is recommended for professional-looking seams and time-saving efficiency.

 Luxurious Double Panels

 Unstitch the vertical side seams on two curtain panels that you plan to sew together.
 Use a seam ripper with extreme care to avoid tearing the curtain fabric as you remove the stitches in the seam.
 Seam rippers are sharp so keep them away from curious children.

 Unpick the stitching in the top sleeve and on the bottom hem.
 Take out stitches about 6 inches in from the edge of both the top and bottom hems to free the sides of the curtain fabric so you can seam both panels together easily.